 About the Author of Here Comes Little Jenna Jafferty

 Hi!
-My name is Terra Kern and I am the author of Here Comes Little Jenna Jafferty.
+My name is Terra Kern and not only am I an Amazon Best Selling Co-Author for the book Girl, Get Up and Win, but the author of Forgiven And Not Forgotten, Oasis or Mirage: Which Jesus are you following?
+And of course, The Little Jenna Jafferty Series including Here Comes Little Jenna Jafferty, Little Jenna Jafferty in Changes, Challenges & Chuckles, and the newest release, Little Jenna Jafferty in Life Lessons.
 I have been telling stories since I could talk and dream things up.
 Once I discovered that I could create something out of words, I was hooked.
 That’s when I began my writing journey that ultimately led to becoming the author of Here Comes Little Jenna Jafferty, the first book in the Little Jenna Jafferty chapter book series.

 But that is jumping way ahead.
 Allow me to tell you more about myself.
-I am author Terra Kern, a woman, wife, mother of three, and Nana of eight grandchildren thus far.
+I am author Terra Kern, a woman, wife, mother of three, and Nana of nine grandchildren thus far.
 I find life is most precious when I’m surrounded by children.
-To me, they are the most adorable and funniest little creatures that do and say the cutest and sometimes most profound things.
+To me, they are the most adorable and funniest little people that do and say the cutest and sometimes most profound things.

 I always loved writing stories and poems while in school as well.
 Particularly, I remember a writing assignment in the third grade where we had to write a rhyming sentence in the pattern our teacher gave us.
 Mine was, “The world is round with more water than ground.”
 An A+ is the grade I received.
 Which is probably why I remember it so vividly.
 All throughout school I entered writing contests.
 Winning some encouraged me to continue writing.